ErwanBarbedor/Plume_-_TextEngine/readme.md

 #### Changes
 - Macros now use scopes, like variables. (but cannot be accessed from plume script)
 - New macro `\ldef`.
+- Remove access to macro local variables from other macros called inside.

 ### 0.4.0